All Episodes

 They didn't want to upset the rogues.

-And it was it was kind of a slow walk to war as uh after Bush made the decision in the summer and fall of two thousand two to go to the United Nations and to make this case, uh really an overwhelming case that Saddam had ignored all of these United Nations directives.
+And it was kind of a slow walk to war after Bush made the decision in the summer and fall of 2002 to go to the United Nations and to make this case, really an overwhelming case that Saddam had ignored all of these United Nations directives.

-So Bush sort of did precisely what they wanted to do, and I think precisely what was the right thing to do uh in the run up to the war.
+So Bush sort of did precisely what they wanted to do, and I think precisely what was the right thing to do in the run-up to the war.

-Well, outsource is going to be the key word too, because you know, that ties into the jobs and all of that.
+Well, outsource is going to be the key word, too, because it ties into the jobs and all of that.

 Outsource, outsource, outsource.